 - Labels are a great way to reinforce what goes where.
 If your children are too young to read, you can always print photos as a visual reminder.

 - Each of my girls has one special box to keep their personal treasures in.
 My eldest daughter is very sentimental, and I needed to accept that the dollar store purchases that I might consider worthless are actually very important to her.
 By keeping all of her bits and pieces together, they don't end up all over the house, and so both of us are happy!
+When the box is full, she knows it's time to go through it and let some things go.

 If you liked this post and you haven't already signed up for the 10 Day Declutter, then I highly recommend it as a way of kickstarting some momentum and good habits in this area!